 Images are another way to break up text on your website and improve its overall appeal.
 When choosing images to post on your site, make sure they support your brand and are relevant to your offering.
 If you have the resources, incorporate professional shots of your products or team in action.

 Most importantly, choose simple images and double-check that your website can automatically resize them based on screen size.

 The Bottom Line?

 Your website needs to be mobile-friendly.

-Make sure it meets the needs of your mobile-users: a responsive design, appropriate font sizes, no pop-ups, minimal text, and optimized images.
+To offer the best experience possible, make sure your site has: a responsive design, appropriate font sizes, minimal pop-ups, concise text, and simple images.